 There was another clip that somewhat baffled me.
 It featured two men cleaning a white room.
-At first glance, it reminded me of the “Daddy’s Song” set from Head, but I quickly realized it had the look of a more modern commercial, I thought maybe for a vacuum cleaner, since I thought one of the men might have been using one.
-But no, that really does look like “Daddy’s Song”.
+At first glance, with my Monkeeshades on, it reminded me of the “Daddy’s Song” set from Head, but I quickly realized it had the look of a more modern commercial, I thought maybe for a vacuum cleaner, since I thought one of the men might have been using one.
+But no, it really does look like “Daddy’s Song”.
 I wondered if maybe it was in fact a new commercial or skit that was created perhaps by the venue to promote the show, and this white room was a reference to Head.
-But then I thought well, normal people don’t make references to things like that.
+But then I remembered normal people don’t make references to things like that.
 It was then that I realized, no, this is “Daddy’s Song”, and it does look that good.
-I’m actually a robot, so I can’t feel human emotions, but my sensors were telling me that if I was human, my tear ducts would be dangerously close to malfunctioning.
+I’m actually a robot, so I can’t feel human emotions, but my sensors were telling me that if I was human, my tear ducts would have been dangerously close to malfunctioning at that moment.

 After the videos were done, they played “Love’s What I Want” and “Me & Magdalena (Version 2)”, and possibly a few others as well.

 Once the band came on stage, I heard a guy nearby ask, “Where’s Mike Nesmith?”